totemstan/_service/README.md

 	bash maint.sh config [admin || prot || oper]

-and required database/app services are started
+and the database/app services for this run-mode are started

 	bash maint.sh [debe || totem] start